Lionikz97/Lionikz97/README.md

 - 👋 Hi, I’m @Lionikz97
 - 👀 I’m interested in something new
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking someone to help me doing my final year project as handwriting recognition arabic dictionary
+- 💞️ I’m looking to contribute to each others
 - 📫 tengkuasiah@gmail.com

 <!---